Skip to Content

 It is an opportunity that you will not only remember for the rest of your life but also very practical as you can just add stopovers onto your flight back home.

-When we were living in Australia we were just about to start of our regional work and our friends were chilling in Bali.
+When we were living in Australia, we were just about to start our regional work, and our friends were chilling in Bali.

 So we did the only thing we could do and popped on a 3-hour flight from Perth to Bali!